Our website is now open for orders that will ship January, February & March 2024.

 We Encourage You To Give Backyard Orchard Culture A Try!

-For a copy of our fruit ripening chart which lists the fruit harvest dates (approximate tree-ripe harvest dates for fruit grown in the Central Valley of California) of most of the varieties offered by Bay Laurel Nursery, please send a self-addressed, business size envelope with .44 postage to:
+For a copy of our fruit ripening chart which lists the fruit harvest dates (approximate tree-ripe harvest dates for fruit grown in the Central Valley of California) of most of the varieties offered by Bay Laurel Nursery, please send a stamped, self-addressed business size envelope to: